MicrosoftDocs/VBA-Docs/api/Access.ToggleButton.TabStop.md

 api_name:
 - Access.ToggleButton.TabStop
 ms.assetid: 28712aec-2836-9ed0-c8a0-fd5aa50828d0
-ms.date: 06/08/2017
+ms.date: 02/26/2019
 localization_priority: Normal
 ---

 # ToggleButton.TabStop property (Access)

-You can use the  **TabStop** property to specify whether you can use the TAB key to move the focus to a control.
+You can use the **TabStop** property to specify whether you can use the Tab key to move the focus to a control.
 Read/write **Boolean**.

 ## Syntax